Gambia | Stew

 Brown the meat

-Season beef and brown in oil on all sides.
+Season beef with salt and pepper, then brown in a little oil.
 Remove and reserve.

 Brown meat 10:00